 Our Discord verification bot asks for identity validation as a part of the Discord authentication process.
 We created a simple workflow that verifies the identity of a community member in order for them to gain access to messages and the ability to post in channels.
 We intentionally kept the workflow as seamless as possible to minimally disrupt the user experience.
 The intent is to invite each member to model the behavior of a healthy community that, with better context and understanding, can listen to, support, and uplift one another.
 And to make sure that members know they're joining a community they want to be a part of, the Discord verification bot allows community teams to customize the workflow experience based on what their members need and prefer (e.g., a welcome and walkthrough video, specific branding, logos, or icons, etc.).

 Feedback is critical to our product development process and we’ve heard numerous times the challenges associated with participating in as well as running a Discord community.
 We built our Discord verification bot so community members can interact in one of the spaces they're most excited about while also helping community managers serve them in that space (and keep it safe for the community to grow).
-If this sounds like something you need, join our product waitlist and sign up for Uncommon to stay up-to-date.
+If this sounds like something you need, request access and sign up for Uncommon to stay up-to-date.
 If it sounds like something you want to help build, we’re hiring 😉